discordconsole-team/DiscordConsole/README.md

 First big change:
 **You will be navigating in a UI.**
 That said, the commands system will still exist, and it is how it all functions behind the scenes.
 You will also be able to disable the UI and get a normal commands dialog.
+Speaking of that, commands will also use quotes to separate arguments.
+*Example: `nick @me "some good nickname"`*

 Secondly,
 you will be able to pass multiple `-t` or `--token` (long option is also new) parameters at startup, to be able to